Let's hear impressions from riders about their favorite gear that they used extensively last winter.

 What kind of places and situations is this setup intended for skating in?

-Kawaguchi TKY YayaThis is a setup for cool, fun-loving adults to enjoy snow trips to the fullest.
+Kawaguchi TKY YayaThis is a setup for cool, playful adults to fully enjoy snow trips.

-Once you master the sport of backcountry skiing, you can enjoy it anywhere in the world as long as it snows, even if it's not on a slope.
+With backcountry skiing, you can play anywhere in the world where it snows, not just on groomed slopes.
 This set maximizes the possibilities of such snow trips.
-We believe this set will allow you to enjoy even one-day backcountry tours to the fullest, so please take a look!
+We believe this set will provide ample enjoyment even on a one-day backcountry tour, so please take a look!

 Can you tell me why you have this setup?